Medicare in Delaware

 Medicare statistics in Delaware

-Here are some interesting statistics regarding Medicare in Delaware as of 2015, according to CMS statistics:
+Here are some interesting statistics regarding Medicare in Delaware as of 2018, according to CMS:

-- Yet only 15,077 beneficiaries in Delaware were enrolled in Medicare Advantage plans in 2015.
+- 28,167 beneficiaries (14% of beneficiaries) in Delaware were enrolled in Medicare Advantage and other Health plans in 2018.

 This website and its contents are for informational purposes only.
 Nothing on the website should ever be used as a substitute for professional medical advice.
 You should always consult with your medical provider regarding diagnosis or treatment for a health condition, including decisions about the correct medication for your condition, as well as prior to undertaking any specific exercise or dietary routine.